 How modeled frequency management works

 Modeled frequency management in Display & Video 360 uses machine learning to give you the ability to apply frequency caps to non-personalized inventory.
-All anonymous inventory sold by Google Ad Exchange use modeled frequency management to give you the ability to control ad exposures while still being able to purchase anonymous inventory.
+All anonymous inventory sold by Google Ad Exchange uses modeled frequency management to allow you to control ad exposures.

 Modeled frequency management for anonymous inventory sold by third-party exchanges isn't currently supported.